ECG#

 DataFrame – A dataframe containing the analyzed ECG features for each epoch, with each epoch indicated by the Label column (if not present, by the Index column).
 The analyzed features consist of the following:

-• ECG_Rate_Max: the maximum heart rate after stimulus onset.
+• ECG_Rate_Max: The maximum heart rate after stimulus onset.

-• ECG_Rate_Min: the minimum heart rate after stimulus onset.
+• ECG_Rate_Min: The minimum heart rate after stimulus onset.

-• ECG_Rate_Mean: the mean heart rate after stimulus onset.
+• ECG_Rate_Mean: The mean heart rate after stimulus onset.

-• ECG_Rate_SD: the standard deviation of the heart rate after stimulus onset.
+• ECG_Rate_SD: The standard deviation of the heart rate after stimulus onset.

-• ECG_Rate_Max_Time: the time at which maximum heart rate occurs.
+• ECG_Rate_Max_Time: The time at which maximum heart rate occurs.

-• ECG_Rate_Min_Time: the time at which minimum heart rate occurs.
+• ECG_Rate_Min_Time: The time at which minimum heart rate occurs.

-• ECG_Phase_Atrial: indication of whether the onset of the event concurs with respiratory systole (1) or diastole (0).
+• ECG_Phase_Atrial: Indication of whether the onset of the event concurs with respiratory systole (1) or diastole (0).

-• ECG_Phase_Ventricular: indication of whether the onset of the event concurs with respiratory systole (1) or diastole (0).
+• ECG_Phase_Ventricular: Indication of whether the onset of the event concurs with respiratory systole (1) or diastole (0).

-• ECG_Phase_Atrial_Completion: indication of the stage of the current cardiac (atrial) phase (0 to 1) at the onset of the event.
+• ECG_Phase_Atrial_Completion: Indication of the stage of the current cardiac (atrial) phase (0 to 1) at the onset of the event.

-• ECG_Phase_Ventricular_Completion: indication of the stage of the current cardiac (ventricular) phase (0 to 1) at the onset of the event.
+• ECG_Phase_Ventricular_Completion: Indication of the stage of the current cardiac (ventricular) phase (0 to 1) at the onset of the event.

 We also include the following experimental features related to the parameters of a quadratic model: